lsst/rtn-045/index.rst

 ^^^^^^^^^^^^^^^^^

 **First markdown cell:**
-Set the title using heading level 1 (single ``#``).
+Set the title using heading level 1 (use a single ``#``).
 Display the Rubin Observatory logo at upper left.
-To the right of the logo list the contact author, date last verified, LSST Science Pipelines version, container size, and targeted learning level, in that order.
+To the right of the logo list the date last verified, LSST Science Pipelines version, and container size, in that order.

 **Second to seventh markdown cells:**
 A very brief description, a list of core skills, a list of the LSST data products,